The Old Man on the Moon

 Characters

 From an early age, Parker always said that he would be an astronaut.
 But no matter how much he studied, worked, and took tests, he was never selected.
 Finally, he grew over the maximum age for taking the selection tests.
-He would never be able to fulfil his dream.
+He would never be able to fulfill his dream.

 People thought about all the time and effort Parker had put into trying to be an astronaut, and they felt sorry for him.
 Despite what he was told about having to abandon his ambition, Parker continued training and studying, as though he was going to sit the tests next month.